TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: id()

       Return a string identifying the specific test case.
-This is usually the full name of the test method, including the module and class name.
+This is usually the full name of the test method, including the module and kundi name.

    .. method:: shortDescription()